-Calcareous microfossils are moderately well preserved overall, although there is an interval directly below the Paleocene-Eocene boundary (457.3 to 457.58 mbsf) in which foraminifera are poorly preserved and sparse.
+Calcareous microfossils are only moderately preserved overall, and there is an interval directly below the Paleocene-Eocene boundary (457.3 to 457.58 mbsf) in which foraminifera are poorly preserved and sparse.
 Planktic foraminifera are used to correlate the 45 m-thick studied interval to New Zealand stages (Teurian to Mangaorapan) and to international foraminiferal zones P4a-b to E7 (Fig. 2).
 Nannofossil assemblages over the same interval have been correlated with nannofossil zones NP6 to NP12.
 Whereas previous studies indicated an undifferentiated upper Paleocene succession spanning Zone NP6–8 (Edwards and Perch-Nielsen, 1975; Hollis et al., 1997), we infer a ~2 Myr hiatus near the top of Core 46 (463.49–463.16 mbsf), representing all of zones NP7 and NP8.
-Immediately above the hiatus, Discoaster multiradiatus makes up ~2% of the assemblage, suggesting that the first appearance datum (FAD) of this zonal marker (and thus the base of Zone NP9) is missing.
-This horizon marks the lowest occurrence (LO) of Discoaster at this site, including the LOs of D. lenticularis and D. salisburgensis in addition to D. multiradiatus.
+Immediately above the hiatus, Discoaster multiradiatus makes up ~2% of the assemblage, suggesting that the lowermost part of Zone NP9 is missing.
+This lowest occurrence (LO) of D. multiradiatus coincides with the LOs of D. lenticularis and D. salisburgensis.

 The PETM is a 34 cm-thick interval within core 45 (457.3–456.96 mbsf) that is clearly delineated by a 40% decrease in carbonate content and 2–3‰ negative excursions in bulk carbonate δ13C and δ18O values (Fig. 2).
-The location of the PETM is confirmed by biostratigraphy.
-The benthic foraminiferal extinction event (BFEE) is identified directly below the PETM at 457.3 mbsf based on the highest occurrences of the Stensioina beccariformis, Gyroidinoides globosus and G. subangulatus.
-For nannofossils, taxa typical of the PETM in other regions, such as the Rhomboaster lineage, Discoaster araneus and D. anartios (e.g., Bybell and Self-Trail, 1994; Kahn and Aubry, 2004), do not occur at Site 277.
+The Benthic Foraminiferal Extinction Event (BFEE) is identified directly below the PETM at 457.3 mbsf based on the highest occurrences of the Stensioina beccariformis, Gyroidinoides globosus and G. subangulatus.
+The planktic foraminiferal genus Morozovella has its lowest occurrence at the base of the PETM and greatest diversity within the PETM.
+Morozovella aequa and M. velascoensis are restricted to the PETM.
+The latter species has rarely been found outside the PETM in the SW Pacific but M. aequa ranges into the middle late Eocene in New Zealand sections (Hornibrook et al. 1989).
+For nannofossils, taxa typical of the PETM in other regions, such as the Rhomboaster lineage, Discoaster araneus and D. anartios (e.g., Bybell and Self-Trail, 1994; Kahn and Aubry, 2004), are absent here.
 Instead, the nannofossil assemblage is characterized by deformed Discoaster specimens, many similar to Discoaster nobilis (e.g., Raffi and De Bernardi, 2008), as well as increased abundance of Coccolithus spp. and the presence of Fasciculithus spp. and Bomolithus supremus, which is restricted to the PETM interval at this site.
 Immediately above the PETM (456.92 mbsf), the abundances of Fasciculithus spp. and Coccolithus spp. decrease significantly, with a concomitant increase in Zygrhablithus bijugatus.
-As discussed below, the stable isotope record through the P-E transition indicates that the PETM is truncated, with only the onset of the CIE represented by these 34 cm of sediment.
+As discussed below, the stable isotope record through the P-E transition indicates that the PETM is truncated, with only the onset and body of the CIE represented by these 34 cm of sediment.

+An age-depth plot (Fig. S3) based on calcareous nannofossil and foraminiferal bioevents (Table S7) provides a preliminary guide to compacted sedimentation rates.
+This rate appears to have been relatively low in the Paleocene (0.4 to 0.45 cm/kyr) either side of the hiatus at ~463.4 mbsf, but approximately four times higher in the early Eocene (1.68 cm/kyr).
+However, a rather patchy distribution of events and uncertainty over the duration of hiatuses means that it is possible to construct an alternative age model in which rates were consistent across the Paleocene-Eocene transition (dashed line in Fig. S3).
+Although this implies that the sedimentation rate for the PETM interval could lie anywhere between the low Paleocene rate and the high Eocene rate, the lower rate is consistent with the duration of the CIE from onset to δ13C minimum, i.e., ~45-66 kyrs (Röhl et al., 2007).